kevinyao0901/Introduction-to-Data-Science-and-Engineering/ReadMe.md

 #### 6.Hw06 Finished

   Recent Update:2023/10/27

   Content: practice 5-9 after chapter11 from the textbook.
   Content: practice 4,5,7,8 after chapter12 from the textbook.

+#### 6.Hw07 Finished

+  Recent Update:2023/11/4

+  Content: practice 1,2,3,8 after chapter13 from the textbook.
+  Content: practice 2,3,4,5,8,9 after chapter14 from the textbook.